mixmix/embracing-subjectivity/README.md

 1. n.
 Slang Gossip; rumor.
 2. n. _Nautical_ A drinking fountain on a ship.
 3. n. _Nautical_ A cask on a ship used to hold the day's supply of drinking water.

+???
+- like stories, messages are gossiped
+- remember the stories I've heard locally

 ---
 ## scuttlebutt